sh1boot/sh1boot.github.io/_posts/2025-04-16-more-efficient-nonsense-text.md

 length 7, 16 prefixes of length 6, and 8 prefixes of length 5, and then
 stripping the ASCII alphabet down to the bare minimum to support HTML, but it's a tight fit and may still not be possible.

+It might be tempting to code the control codes with no explicit coding as non-canonical UTF-8, but those codes aren't legal and the behaviour is associated with security attacks which means it'll raise alarms.
+So don't bother with that.

 ### The result